Anne Frank’s secret ‘dirty jokes’ discovered

 Should we all keep a diary?
 From jokes about sex, to musings on puberty and prostitutes — all are among the lines experts have recently found concealed in secret pages of Anne Frank’s diary.

-Anne Frank’s The Diary of a Young Girl is one of the world’s most cherished books.
-Anne herself has achieved near-mythical status — her record of the 25 months her family spent hiding from the Nazis is a universal story of hope.
+Translated into more than 70 languages, adapted for the screen and stage, and read by millions: Anne Frank’s The Diary of a Young Girl is one of the world’s most cherished books.
+Anne herself has achieved near-mythical status — her record of the 25 months her family spent hiding from the Nazis is a universal story of hope and resistance.

 Yet for all the attention the diary has received, it long concealed a fascinating secret, until now.